 Don't forget to check out all the beautiful artwork around town as area students paint the shop windows for the holidays.

 Secret Santa Holiday Giveaway

-Everyone needs a little extra holiday cheer this year, and this new holiday giveaway will be sure to deliver just that!
-Shop in Madison, NJ on five consecutive Saturdays from November 21 through December 19, between 12:00 and 3:00 pm, and you may be randomly approached by a special "Secret Santa" and awarded a Madison Gift Check in the amount of $25, $50 or $100.
+Everyone needs a little extra holiday cheer this year, and this holiday giveaway will surely deliver just that!
+Shop in Madison, NJ, on four consecutive Saturdays from December 3 through December 24 between 12:00 and 3:00 pm.
+You may be randomly approached by a special "Secret Santa" and awarded a Madison Gift Check in the amount of $25, $50, or $100.
 One gift check for each denomination will be handed out to lucky winners each Saturday.
 The more you shop, the greater your chances to win!

 Downtown Holiday Entertainment

-In coordination with the Madison Arts & Culture Alliance and Madison Director of Arts & Events, Eric Hafen, free holiday entertainment will be provided on Saturdays, from 12-3:00 pm, beginning on November 21 and concluding on December 19.
+In coordination with the Madison Arts & Culture Alliance, free holiday entertainment will be provided on Saturdays, times listed below, beginning on December 3 and concluding on December 24.
 Here is the schedule:

-Check the Madison Arts & Culture Alliance website for updates by clicking here.
+Check the Madison Arts & Culture Alliance website for the event schedule and any updates by clicking here.